 - Authenticated asset scans

 - Unauthenticated asset discovery scans

-AT&T Cybersecurity distributes the VMware Sensor as an Open Virtual Format (OVF) file that can be deployed through vCenter or directly to an ESXi Hypervisor version 5.1 and later.
+AT&T Cybersecurity distributes the VMware Sensor as an open virtual format (OVF) file that can be deployed through VMware vCenter or directly to a VMware ESX Hypervisor version 6.5 and later.

-If you are using VMware ESX 6.5, you must have build 7388607 or later.
+Important: Use VMware ESXi 6.5, you must have build 7388607 or later.
 Earlier builds have an issue with the OVF tools that will cause the sensor OVF deployment to fail.

-There is an option for you to enter credentials for either your vCenter or ESXi servers, which will allow the sensor to discover the VMs registered on the ESXi servers through the vSphere API.
-This allows for the discovery of assets and also monitors user logins within your vSphere environment and feeds the information back to USM Anywhere.
+There is an option for you to enter credentials for either your vCenter or ESXi servers, which will allow the sensor to discover the virtual machines (VMs) registered on the ESXi servers through the VMware vSphere API.
+This enables the discovery of assets and also monitors user logins within your vSphere environment and feeds the information back to USM Anywhere.

 Deployment Process Overview